 Additionally, most programs teach in English, so proficiency in a second language is not required.
 You'll also get help finding a program that fits your budget.

-CEA distinguishes itself through the superior quality of education it provides in its many locations, its first-rate internship program, and its commitment to your health and safety abroad.
 Programs are designed to present a holistic learning experience, because your time out of the classroom or workplace matters as much as your time in it.

 Six study abroad opportunities, highlighted below, are organized and conducted by faculty and staff at St. Bonaventure University..